 While Palm Springs style has definitely enjoyed a resurgence, these leggy birds had their heyday circa 2016, started to fade in 2017, and now they’re officially dated.
 If you’re still sporting pink flamingos on your cushions, lamps or decorative objects, it’s time to let them go.
 Try a timeless botanical print instead.

 While some consider this trend kitschy and cute, we’re not sure it was ever a good idea!
 Try displaying collections of treasure or trinkets you’ve collected from your travels or family holidays, or even breaking out the family heirlooms and working them into your interiors.
 A balance of old and new is the key to any good interior.

 Popular in beachside homes and properties channelling Hamptons style, items made from seashells have had their time in the sun, along with artfully-placed pieces of driftwood.
 While shells can still form part of the mix, tone down the look by blending a mixture of indoor plants and colourful coffee table books to keep the look realistic and interesting or replace them with vases of fresh flowers or candles.

 While difficult to get right, all-white interiors don’t have to be stark and minimalist – they can work beautifully with careful planning and the help of professionals.
 Integrating colours, textures and different materials into your home is definitely on trend and creates a timeless look, but don’t be afraid to try going bold with colours or dominant shades.

 6. Faux fur

 This trend piggy-backed in on the coat tails of Scandinavian interiors at the peak of their popularity.
 While the simple, beautiful and natural interiors of Scandinavian design will always be stylish, faux fur will not.
-Try replacing faux fur cushions with velvet, quilted fabrics, crochet, or natural materials such as linen or leather.
+Try replacing faux fur cushions with velvet, quilted fabrics, knits, or natural materials such as linen or leather.
 For your floor, jute, sisal or plush rugs are always a style statement.